orbitmines/archive/projects/existing-abstract-models/Category Theory.md

 [[Homotopy Type Theory (HoTT)|Homotopy]] if there's nothing in between in some space (so on some other level of description), collapse to one point.
 In this interpretation how to differentiate between the levels of descriptions (directuonalitirsa) whoch to collaps, which to preserve

----

 Can this structure be provably the simplest to (can even be proven?) describe and have [[Homoiconicity]] through ignorances

----
-lookyp history of usage on the term [[Homoiconicity]], or a similar conept

 ---